-Two interactive workshop schedules were designed informed by our action-research and theory-informed approach to study design (Jackson and Mazzel, 2018).
-Workshops are distinguished from focus group methods in that they are a collective space to co-produce questions and ideas, develop solutions and support collective groups decision making in a group setting (Faulk et al., 2006).
-Reflecting the distinctly collective, participatory, and developmental aims and underscoring our co-production approach to our study aims (Kemmis et al., 2014):
+Two interactive workshop schedules were specifically designed, informed by our actionresearch and theory-informed approach to study design (Jackson and Mazzel, 2018).
+Workshops are distinguished from focus group methods in that they are a collective space for questions and ideas, developing solutions and supporting collective groups decision making in a group setting (Faulk et al., 2006).
+Reflecting the distinctly collective, participatory, and developmental aims and underscoring our co-production approach to our study aims (Kemmis et al., 2014) we designed:

-- 1. An Appreciative Inquiry workshop (Coghlan et al., 2003) schedule was developed to conduct with the CFO staff team to establish the specific peer involvement delivery model and expand good practice lessons learnt by the delivery team. - 2.
-Findings Validation & Recommendations Feasibility workshop (McKeganey and Bloor, 1981) schedule was designed for delivery to both delivery staff and wing resident groups.
-This activity was designed to sense-check our emerging findings and formative recommendations.
-After these workshops we made appropriate adjustments based on these interactions.
+- An Appreciative Inquiry workshop (Coghlan et al., 2003) schedule to conduct with the CFO staff team to establish the specific peer involvement delivery model and focus attention on expanding the good practice lessons learnt during this pilot delivery phase as generated by the delivery team. - A Findings Validation & Recommendations Feasibility workshop (McKeganey and Bloor, 1981) schedule for delivery to both staff and wing resident groups.
+This activity was designed to sense-check that stakeholders in our study recognised the emerging findings as describing something they had experience of, and to check-in regarding the formative recommendations we were proposing.
+After these workshops we made appropriate adjustments based on these interactive workshops.